-Based on the same platform as the best-selling Model 3, the Model Y is a compact SUV which is taller than its sibling but smaller than Tesla's other SUV, the Model X.
+The Model Y is a compact electric SUV that was revealed by Tesla back in 2019.
+Based on the same platform as the best-selling Model 3, the Model Y is taller than its sibling but smaller than Tesla's other SUV, the Model X.

 - Tesla prices to increase again after store closure U-turn